gdalsanto/diff-fdn-colorless/README.md

 Demo for the differentiable feedback delay network (FDN) for colorless reverberation submitted to the 26th International Conference on Digital Audio Effects (DAFx 2023).
 ## Overview
 In this work we introduce an optimization framework to tune a set of FDN parameters (feedback matrix, input gains, and output gains) to achieve a smoother and less colored reverberation.
+## Abstract
+Artificial reverberation algorithms often suffer from spectral coloration, usually in the form of metallic ringing, which impairs the perceived quality of sound.
+This paper proposes a method to reduce the coloration in the feedback delay network (FDN), a popular artificial reverberation algorithm.
+An optimization framework is employed entailing a differentiable FDN to learn a set of parameters decreasing coloration.
+The optimization objective is to minimize the spectral loss to obtain a flat magnitude response, with an additional temporal loss term to control the sparseness of the impulse response.
+The objective evaluation of the method shows a favorable narrower distribution of modal excitation while retaining the impulse response density.
+The subjective evaluation demonstrates that the proposed method lowers perceptual coloration of late reverberation, and also shows that the suggested optimization improves sound quality for small FDN sizes.
+The method proposed in this work constitutes an improvement in the design of accurate and high-quality artificial reverberation, simultaneously offering computational savings.

 ## Getting started
 To install the required packages using conda environments open the terminal at the repo directory and run the following command
 ```